-Borax chemical formula and structure
+Borax chemical formula

 Borax bead test reaction

-- When fusion with metal salts heated in oxidizing flame forms ic-metaborate with a characteristic glossy color.
+Metaborate fusion with metal salts heated in oxidation flame forms ic-metaborate with a characteristic glossy color but when fusion with metal salts or heated in reduction flame forms us-metaborate with a characteristic glossy color.